Ylvauk/functions-practice/README.md

 ### Tests

 1. From inside this directory, run `npm install` in your terminal.
 This will download the testing dependencies (mocha and chai).
-1. Comment IN the module.exports at the bottom of the `challenge.js` file if you commented them out.
 1. Run `npm test` in this directory.
 Read the output to checkout which tests your code is passing and failing.
 1. If there are any errors, try fixing them and running the code again.
-1. Keep module.exports commented-in when you submit your homework!

 ## Plagiarism